nguyenthanhhy0108/Web-Personal-Project-BE/README.md

 **`After this step, make sure your MongoDB, MySQL and these pulled containers active.`**

+### Initialize MySQL database

+Open your MySQL command line and run the commands from the file scripts.sql.

 ### Build maven project

 At the `project root`, run the following command to build the project with Maven: